Pleosporales » Pleosporales, genus incertae sedis

 Type species: Isthmosporella pulchra Shearer & J.L.
 Crane

-Notes: Isthmosporella was introduced by Shearer and Crane (1999) with I. pulchra as type species.
-Isthmosporella is characterized by superficial, oblique, black, ascomata, subhyaline to light brown, fusoid cells in the peridium, ventricose to clavate asci and hyaline, cylindrical to fusoid ascospores surrounded by a gelatinous sheath.
-Shearer and Crane (1999) placed Isthmosporella in Phaeosphaeriaceae based on morphology namely small, globose ascomata, fairly undistinguishable peridium of small pseudoparenchymatic cells, and few pseudoparaphyses (Barr 1987; Shearer and Crane 1999).
-Isthmosporella resembles Bricookea in having hyaline, phragmoseptate ascospores but differs in that the latter forms locules in stromatic tissues which open via a slit and in the acute to obtuse, inequilateral, 3-septate ascospores (Shearer and Crane 1999).
-Isthmosporella differs from Nodulosphaeria in lacking setae surrounding and covering the apical papilla and differs from Paraphaeosphaeria in having an enlarged submedian cell in the ascospores (Shoemaker and Babcock 1985; Shearer and Crane 1999).
+Notes: Isthmosporella is characterised by superficial, oblique, black ascomata, subhyaline to light brown, fusoid cells in the peridium, ventricose to clavate asci and hyaline, cylindrical to fusoid ascospores surrounded by a gelatinous sheath.
+Shearer and Crane (1999) placed Isthmosporella in Phaeosphaeriaceae based on morphology namely small, globose ascomata, fairly undistinguishable peridium of small pseudoparenchymatic cells, and few pseudoparaphyses (Barr 1987, Shearer & Crane 1999).
+Isthmosporella resembles Bricookea in having hyaline, phragmoseptate ascospores but differs in that the latter forms locules in stromatic tissues which open via a slit and in the acute to obtuse, inequilateral, 3-septate ascospores (Shearer & Crane 1999).
+Isthmosporella differs from Nodulosphaeria in lacking setae surrounding and covering the apical papilla and differs from Paraphaeosphaeria in having an enlarged submedian cell in the ascospores (Shoemaker & Babcock 1985, Shearer & Crane 1999).
 Isthmosporella differs from Phaeosphaeria in ascomal anatomy, having few pseudoparaphyses, and in ascospore size and septation.
-Isthmosporella has relatively thick peridium comprising an inner layer of 5-7 rows of fusoid cells and an outer layer of 3-4 fusoid-cylindric cells and is only known from submerged wood while Phaeosphaeria has thin peridium of 2-4 polygonal cells, and can be found in monocotyledonous substrates (Shoemaker and Babcock 1989).
-Isthmosporella differs from Kalmusia in having thin ascomatal wall and isthmoid ascospore while the latter genus is stromatic, has thick peridium with 3-septate, brown ascospores.
-Isthmosporella is unique in having isthmoid ascospore.
-Some genera such as Vialaea has isthmoid ascospore but members of this genus have unitunicate asci (Cannon 1995; Shearer and Crane 1999).
-Isthmosporella is currently placed in Pleosporales, genera incertae sedis and the familial position is still uncertain.
+Isthmosporella has relatively thick peridium comprising an inner layer of 5−7 rows of fusoid cells and an outer layer of 3−4 fusoid-cylindric cells and is only known from submerged wood while Phaeosphaeria has thin peridium of 2−4 polygonal cells, and can be found on monocotyledonous substrates (Shoemaker & Babcock 1989).
+Isthmosporella differs from Kalmusia in having a thin ascomatal wall and isthmoid ascospores while the latter genus is stromatic has a thick peridium with 3-septate, brown ascospores.
+Isthmosporella is unique in having isthmoid ascospores.
+Some genera such as Vialaea have isthmoid ascospores but members of this genus have unitunicate asci (Cannon 1995, Shearer & Crane 1999).
+Isthmosporella is currently placed in Pleosporales, genera incertae sedis and the familial position is uncertain.
 Sequence data is lacking for Isthmosporella.
-Fresh collections with DNA sequence data is needed to confirm the taxonomic placement of the genus.
+Fresh collections with DNA sequence data are needed to confirm the taxonomic placement of the genus.

 About Dothideomycetes